wdi-sf-march-2014/notes/Inheritance/inheritance.md

         a.
 DRY - Don't Repeat Yourself & reuse code functionality
         b.
 Faster implementation time

-        - Example: Suppose you're building an application  helps you ship goods.
+        - Example: Suppose you're building an application that helps you ship goods.
 Many forms of shipping are available, but all forms share some basic functionality (weight calculation, perhaps).
 We don’t want to duplicate the code that implements this functionality across the implementation of each shipping type.

 ##Demo